 Sex and the feet: are your feet your wingman or a blocker in your relationship?

 It is necessary to begin that this anonymous guest blog is written from an obviously non-clinical perspective.
 It’s intention is to have fun and provoke interesting thought about an oft-neglected body part; our feet.
 By no means do these ideas represent the notions of the esteemed medical clinicians at Align.
+This topic came up in conversation at the clinic, which inspired one of our clients to write this exploratory piece and send it to us.
+Read it at your own risk!
+But it is certainly entertaining and interesting.

 Why my experience at Align inspired this blog

 Align Custom Fit Footwear & Footcare does foot luxury.
 They are specialists in and constantly at the forefront of what’s new for feet in health, fashion and technology.
-They decode your unique body alignment and re-teach you how to shop for shoes, make proprietary Align Orthotics (they’ve even patented our own high heel orthotic) And of course, they offer a footcare spa where you can have a Chiropodist give you a medical, yet decadent pedicure, while you sip away on your drink or enjoy a relaxing RMT reflexology session on your feet.
+They decode your unique body alignment and re-teach you how to shop for shoes, make proprietary Align Orthotics (they’ve even patented their own high heel orthotic) And of course, they offer a footcare spa where you can have a Chiropodist give you a medical, yet decadent pedicure, while you sip away on your drink or enjoy a relaxing RMT reflexology session on your feet.
 Let’s face it; we all need this.
 Feet are an often neglected body part.
 Most people are not taught to care for their feet.
 But why?
 Well we think more people would do better to give some attention to this body part, beyond for health reasons.
 This blog discusses why the feet may or may not be considered an important body part in our sexual relationships.

 The root psychological basis of foot fetishes